Golden Knights vs. Kraken: Betting Trends, Odds, Advanced Stats

 Golden Knights Betting Insights

-- The Golden Knights have an implied moneyline win probability of 59.2% in this contest.
+- The Golden Knights have gone 33-20 when favored on the moneyline this season.

 Golden Knights vs. Kraken Rankings